-Like faith communities around the U.S. and the world, Good Shepherd is retooling our ministries to continue to offer spiritual support and to point to Christ’s presence in the midst of the COVID-19 pandemic.
+Like faith communities around the U.S. and the world, Good Shepherd has modified our ministries to continue to offer spiritual support and to point to Christ’s presence in the midst of the COVID-19 pandemic.
 The Church is more than a building, and we remain committed to our mission to grow, nurture, and make disciples in Christ wherever and however we can.
 Scroll down to learn more.

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.” ~Philippians 4:6-7